-Name of Agency Field Instructor Click or tap here to enter text.
+Name of Agency Field Instructor

-Name of Agency Task Supervisor (if applicable) Click or tap here to enter text.
+Name of Agency Task Supervisor (if applicable)

-Name of Faculty Field Liaison Click or tap here to enter text.
+Name of Faculty Field Liaison

 Listed in this evaluation are the 9 social work competencies established by the Council on Social Work Education that social work students should practice and demonstrate over the course of their field experience.
 Please rate the student on their accomplishments within each competency using the key below.
 The standard by which a student is to be compared is that of an entry-level social worker.